 Put your old box fan to use in another way.
 Take your fan and point it out the window and it will push out the hot air.
 Then, turn your ceiling fan counterclockwise and will pull up the hot air and push it out your window.

 Make sure that you keep the plant and shrubs from growing too close to your air conditioner unit.
 These can inhibit airflow, which can affect it working efficiently.

 You should also look carefully at those west facing windows.
 Maybe you could plan a trellis which can shade your house from those hot summer rays.
 Also, you might consider planting a tree so that it can grow and provide much-needed shade to the western side of your house (especially those windows).

 9. Add solar screens or window film

 Solar screens can absorb upwards of 70% of the solar energy before it gets into your home.
 You don’t have to replace the screens on all of your windows.
 Just update those that face the east and west side.

 If replacing the screens is not in your budget, purchase window film.
-This is a metalized sheet that can reflect the heat before it enters your home.
-The only down side is that in order to work, these windows must remain closed.
+It is a metalized sheet that can reflect the heat before it enters your home.
+The only downside is that to work, these windows must remain closed.

 10. Increase the temp

 The industry standard for cooling is 72.
 However, you do not need to use this temp in your home.
 Setting it at 74 or 75 can still keep your home cool and comfortable, and save you a bit on your monthly bill.